meemalabs/laravel-text-to-speech/README.md

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.

-Made with ❤️ by CION Agency
+Made with ❤️ by CION Agency & Meema Labs